encoredev/encore/docs/go/faq.md

 **Can I use Azure / Digital Ocean?**

-Encore's Cloud Platform currently supports automating deployments to AWS and GCP.
+Encore Cloud currently supports automating deployments to AWS and GCP.
 Azure support in on the [roadmap](https://encore.dev/roadmap) and will be available in 2025.

 If you want to use other cloud providers like Azure or Digital Ocean, you can follow the [self-hosting instructions](/docs/go/self-host/docker-build).